-Sans-Serif Typeface
+Sans Serif Typefaces

-Syntax LT Std is the official sans-serif typeface of the college.
+Lato is the official sans-serif typeface of The City College of New York.
 This typeface may be used for body, legal, headlines, special sections and call-out text.
+Raleway is the secondary sans serif typeface of The City College of New York, it was chosen to add variety and flexibility to the system.